CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

   > **Note**: Now that the build and test processes are successful, we can now add delivery to the YAML definition.

-1. On the pipeline run pane, click the ellipsis symbol in the upper right corner and, in the dropdown menu, click **Edit pipeline**.
+1. On the pipeline run pane, click the ellipsis symbol in the upper right corner and, in the dropdown menu, click **Edit**.

-1. On the pane displaying the content of the **eShopOnWeb_MultiStageYAML/.ado/eshoponweb-ci.yml** file, navigate to the end of the file (line 56), and hit **Enter/Return** to add a new empty line.
+1. On the pane displaying the content of the **CICD/.ado/eshoponweb-ci.yml** file, navigate to the end of the file (line 56), and hit **Enter/Return** to add a new empty line.

 1. Being on line **57**, add the following content to define the **Release** stage in the YAML pipeline.